smizell/test-coverage/README.md

 ## The Reason

 The [test.js](./test.js) has only two tests that result in 100% coverage which means it covers every possible branch.
 However, two tests are not enough to cover all possible outcomes of two conditionals.
-To do so, you need 2^n tests, so far this case, it's 2^2 which is 4.
-If we had tested all possible conditions, we would have found the bug.
+To do so, you need 2^n tests.
+For this example, it's 2^2 which is four.
+If we had tested all possible conditions with four tests, we would have found the bug.

 ## A Note on Testing